SigNoz/signoz.io/src/pages/technical-writer-program.md

     - We expect the draft to be sent for review in no more than 7-10 days per article
 - Where will I write the article?
 How is the review process?
     - We will give you access to a Notion page for writing the article.
 We will get back with comments within 2-3 business days on the article and will try to keep the back and forth to the minimum
+- Payment is processed after the article is published.
+It can take 3-7 working days to reflect in your account.

 <!-- ## FAQs on Payment